eur-nl/2021_ERIM_OS_Survey/README.md

-# 2021_ERIM_OS_Survey

-**Authors**: Schettino, A., Guzman-Ramirez, L.
+# ERIM Open Science Survey 2021

-This repository contains raw data, _**R**_ scripts for data cleaning and figures, and a reproducible report describing the results of the 2021 Open Science Survey conduncted by Erasmus Research Institute of Management (ERIM) for all Erasmus School of Economics (ESE) and Rotterdam School of Management (RSM) researchers (including PhD candidates).
+This repository contains anonymized data, _**R**_ scripts for data cleaning and figures, and a reproducible report describing the results of the 2021 Open Science Survey conducted by Erasmus Research Institute of Management (ERIM) for all Erasmus School of Economics (ESE) and Rotterdam School of Management (RSM) researchers (including PhD candidates).

 ## Where are the results?

-The aggreated (both ESE and RSM) responses report can be found [here](https://eur-nl.github.io/2021_ERIM_OS_Survey/).
+The report with the results (aggregated as well as separately for ESE and RSM) can be found [here](https://eur-nl.github.io/2021_ERIM_OS_Survey/).

 ## How to use these materials